Vasysik/RPiM-hamster-kombat/README.md

 3. Configure the `hamster_config.json` and `hamsterkombat/config.json` files within the hamster module according to your requirements.

-4. Install the `hamster.service` service for your [RPiModules](https://github.com/Vasysik/RPiModules).
+4. Configure and Install the `hamster.service` service for your [RPiModules](https://github.com/Vasysik/RPiModules).

    ```
    sudo cp /path/to/RPiModules/modules/hamster/hamster.service /etc/systemd/system/